jordanlewis/data.union-find/README.md

 # data.union-find

-A Clojure implementation of the Union-Find data structure.
+A Clojure implementation of persistent disjoint-set forests using Tarjan's union-find algorithm.

 ## Usage